ApryseSDK/PDFNetWrappers/README.txt

 * I am having issues with SWIG.

-Please obtain the latest official builds of SWIG at: http://www.swig.org/.
+Please use a SWIG version in this range (inclusive) [2.0.4, 2.0.12], available at: http://www.swig.org/.

 * How can I change the install location?